nxc/nxc_social_networks/README.md

-NXC Social Networks is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License.
+NXC Social Networks is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.

 NXC Social Networks is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of